Going Solar in New Jersey

 Cons of solar leasing:

-- Lease agreements often include a price escalation clause, which allows the company to raise your per kWh rate by 1-3% per year.
-Traditional power rates may also go up on an annual basis, so it’s important to keep an eye on changes in your area.
+- Lease agreements often include a price escalator, which means your monthly bill will increase yearly, typically around 1 to 3%.
+Traditional power rates also increase on an annual basis, around 2.6% on average in the US, so it’s important to keep an eye on changes in your area.

 - If you decide to sell your home, potential buyers will have to meet credit requirements in order to assume the solar lease, or else you will have to buy out the remainder of the contract, which can be expensive depending on how long you have left in the agreement.

-- Lease contracts often require homeowners to agree not to make alterations like adding a chimney, because these alterations may affect the system’s operation.
+- Lease contracts often require homeowners to agree not to make alterations like adding a chimney, because these alterations may affect the system’s operation (no shading the panels!).